World Plants Logo

 Flower Description

 Dioecious tree that flowers through April – June.
-Flower is supposedly so insignificant as to be ornamentally unmentionable in research and not a factor in landscape usage for ‘Gray Gleam’.
+Flower is supposedly so insignificant as to be ornamentally unmentionable in research, and it is not a factor in landscape usage for ‘Gray Gleam’.

 Fruit Description

 Female fruit is dark blue with a waxy filament and berry-like structure, ripening throughout the early autumn during September-October.
-The fruit are small: 0.4-0.7 cm and male fruit are ovoid-ellipsoid in form, cone-like, and beige coloured, 0.2-0.4 cm (Stevens, n.d., “Description”).
-Neither are considered ornamentally significant but attract birds.
+The fruits are small, 0.4-0.7 cm, and male fruits are ovoid-ellipsoid in form, cone-like, and beige coloured, 0.2-0.4 cm.
+Neither are considered ornamentally significant, but attract birds.
 Fruits require 2 years to fully mature.

 Colour Description